zadam/trilium/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Confirm that you have searched for existing issues in the issue tracker by adding an "x" between the brackets below**
+- [ ] I have searched for duplicate bugs in the issue tracker

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]